Games & Quizzes

 /swel/

 Increased in size due to injury.
-To become larger than normal, often due to injury.
+To increase in size or number larger than normal.

 /ˈnästrəl/